ayushigarg1/AmazonCypressAutomation/README.md

 ## Jenkins Integration

-This suite can be integrated with Jenkins using following steps, I have attached the screenshot of Jenkins integrations in "jenkins-screenshots" folder
+This suite can be integrated with Jenkins using following steps, I have attached the screenshot of Jenkins integrations in **jenkins-screenshots** folder

 - Configure package.json scripts to for short commands to run tests.
 I have configure following in package.json